wmcooper2/picluster/README.md

 * For routine commands use the "simple.py" module
 * From the command line, run `python3 simple.py -h` for help.
 * Node wlan0 ip addresses are kept in a separate module
-  * to keep my personal info off of github

 ### Custom controls, (sudo level, be careful)
-* For sending custom commands not routine, use the "custom.py" module _project not finished..._
+* For sending custom commands not routine, use the "custom.py" module

 ### To do
 * Give a timeout to the commands
 * Tests need more thought.
-* Would like to get device type on network scan, if possible.
 * Make sure the raspberry pis are setup with a clean install (using default login).
-* Connect to pi via ethernet and check the setup to make sure `scan.py` is working right.